-Supplemental Type Certificate (STC) SA1832SO [originally issued to Monarch, Inc. and currently held by National Aircraft Service, Inc. (NASI)] specifies a design for installation of a main deck cargo door, associated door cutout in the fuselage, door hydraulic and indication systems, and Class "E" cargo interior with a cargo barrier on McDonnell Douglas Model DC-8 series airplanes.
-The FAA has conducted a design review of Model DC-8 series airplanes modified in accordance with STC SA1832SO and has conducted discussions regarding the design with the STC holder.
+Supplemental Type Certificates (STC) SA1063SO and SA1377SO [originally issued to Aeronautical Engineers, Inc. (AEI)] specify a design for installation of a main deck cargo door, associated door cutout in the fuselage, door hydraulic and indication systems, and Class "E" cargo interior with a cargo barrier on McDonnell Douglas Model DC-8 series airplanes.
+STC SA1063SO installs the main deck cargo door and associated hydraulic and indication systems.
+STC SA1377SO installs the Class "E" interior with a cargo barrier, a cargo handling system, and a 9g crash barrier.
+The FAA has conducted a design review of Model DC-8 series airplanes modified in accordance with STC's SA1063SO and SA1377SO and has conducted discussions regarding the design with the STC holder.
 From the design review and these discussions, the FAA has identified several potential unsafe conditions.
-[Results of this design review are contained in "DC-8 Cargo Modification Review Team Review of Monarch (ATAZ) Supplemental Type Certificate SA1832SO-Installation of a Cargo Door and Interior, Final Report, Revision A, dated January 7, 2000," hereinafter referred to as "the Design Review Report," which is included in the Rules Docket for this NPRM.]
+[Results of this design review are contained in "DC-8 Cargo Modification Review Team, Review of AEI Supplemental Type Certificates SA1063SO-Installation of a Cargo Door and SA1377SO-Installation of a Cargo Interior, Final Report, dated July 30, 1999," hereinafter referred to as "the Design Review Report," which is included in the Rules Docket for this

-This NPRM proposes corrective actions for those potential unsafe conditions that relate to the hydraulic and indication systems of the main deck cargo door and a means to prevent pressurization to an unsafe level if the main deck cargo door is not fully closed, latched, and locked.
-These conditions, if not corrected, could result in opening of the main deck cargo door while the airplane is in flight, and consequent rapid decompression of the airplane including possible loss of flight control or severe structural damage.
+For airplanes modified in accordance with STC SA1063SO, this NPRM proposes corrective actions for those potential unsafe conditions that relate to the hydraulic and indication systems of the main deck cargo door and a means to prevent pressurization to an unsafe level if the main deck cargo door is not fully closed, latched, and locked.
+These conditions, if not corrected, could result in opening of the cargo door while the airplane is in flight, and consequent rapid decompression of the airplane including possible loss of flight control or severe structural damage.